The Most Borrowed Books in the History of the New York Public Library

 Harper Lee’s 1960 novel To Kill a Mockingbird is one of those rare books that are both beloved and compulsory, ending up on many high school reading lists.
 Both of those factors likely contribute to the fact that it’s the fifth most-borrowed book in NYPL history, with 422,912 checkouts.
 The Pulitzer Prize-winning book is loosely based on Lee’s own experiences growing up in Alabama in the 1930s.
 The plot involves both elements of the coming-of-age of three children, as well as the false accusation of an African-American man and the subsequent trial.
 To Kill a Mockingbird has never been out of print and has been adapted into a 1962 motion picture starring Gregory Peck as family patriarch Atticus Finch, as well as a 2018 play adapted for the Broadway stage by Aaron Sorkin.
 The themes of racial injustice keep the story relevant today.
 Here are 100 books everyone should read before they die.

 Another beloved children’s book, reading E.B.
 White’s Charlotte’s Web has been a literary rite of passage for young people since it was published in 1952.
 Though it does have illustrations, thanks to Garth Williams, it is a novel with different chapters, ideal for advancing early readers.
 The plot centers on a pig named Wilbur who befriends a spider named Charlotte and their gang of barnyard colleagues.
 Unfortunately for Wilbur, he is in danger of being turned into bacon, so Charlotte helps convince the farmer to save him via messages written on her web, including “Some Pig.”
 The book has been adapted into several other versions, including an animated feature in 1973 and a live-action movie in 2006.
 With 337,948 checkouts, it is the sixth most-borrowed book in NYPL history.
-Charlotte’s Web is one of the 12 children’s books that teach kids to be nice.

 If this list is any indication, New Yorkers are fans of children’s books and dystopian fiction.
 Ray Bradbury’s 1953 book Fahrenheit 451is another example of this genre and features a future version of American society in the year 1999 where books are banned and then burned when they are found.
 The book contains three sections: “The Hearth and the Salamander,” “The Sieve and the Sand” and “Burning Bright.”
 Though some claim that the novel has not aged well, it has been checked out 316,404 times, making it the seventh most-borrowed book in NYPL history, potentially thanks to it being required reading for many students.
-Find out the top 10 books everyone lies about reading.

 How To Win Friends and Influence People